May 28, 2013

 Poisonous corn lilies were just beginning to sprout.

-Andrew and Eric set up their gear near a snow bank at the water’s edge.
+Andrew and Eric set up their gear near a snowbank at the water’s edge.
 A pair of ducks swam across the pond as the boys cast their lines.
 In 2010 Andrew caught and released a large rainbow trout at this spot and was hoping to catch another.

 Within minutes of casting, he had a rainbow trout on the line.
 Dinner!
+He placed it in the snow, serving as nature’s own ice chest.

 John Muir always says it best: “Another glorious day, the air as delicious to the lungs as nectar to the tongue.”